run-ai/docs/docs/admin/runai-setup/cluster-setup/dgx-bundle.md

 * `Run:ai install secret` - provided by Run:ai customer support.
 * `Cluster URL` - your organization should provide you with a domain name.
 * `Private and public keys` -your organization should provide a __trusted__ certificate for the above domain name.
 The Run:ai installer will require both private key and full-chain in PEM format.
-* Post installation - credentials for the Run:ai user interface.
+* Post-installation - credentials for the Run:ai user interface.
 Provided by Run:ai customer support.
 ## Installing Run:ai installer

 Select Run:ai via the bright installer.
-Remember to select all of the above prerequisites as well.
+Remember to select all of the above software prerequisites as well.

 ## Using the Run:ai installer

 Find out the cluster's IP address.
-Then browse to `http://<CLUSTER-IP>/runai-installer` (note `http` rather than `https`).
+Then browse to `http://<CLUSTER-IP>/runai-installer`

+!!!
+Note
+    * Use `http` rather than `https`.
+    * Use the IP and not a domain name.

-A wizard would open up containing 3 pages.
+A wizard would open up containing 3 pages: Prerequisites, setup, and installation.

-### Prerequsites Page
+### Prerequisites Page

 The first, verification page, verifies that all of the above software prerequisites are met.
 Press the "Verify" button.
 You will not be able to continue unless all prerequisites are met.
 When all are met, press the `Continue` button.